TracyGJG/Vanilla-SPA/README.md

 Variations from the orginal project include:

 - Default route identified outside of the array of routes.
+- Exceptions raised with Error objects instead of simple strings.
 - Semantic markup employed using an adaptive application layout.
 - Fetch API employed to retrieve vaiews in place of XHR.
 - Views/Routes include navigable (menu driven) panels as well as named areas (aside).